Frequently Asked Questions (FAQs)

 A. You may submit your report online: https://cm.maxient.com/reportingform.php

 Q. What if I don’t know who did this?

-A. You can file a report and or requests services without knowing the name of the respondent.
+A. You can file a report without knowing the name of the other party.

 Q. Will my report be confidential?

 A. Only those at the College that need to know will have access to the report.
-The accused (or respondent) has the right to know who made a complaint as part of the College's fair and equitable process.
+If a

 Q. What happens if he/she retaliates against me for reporting?